© Daisy Fraser

 ‘Nothing to write home about.
 Honestly.
 A day or two of rest and some calf's foot jelly and I'm sure I'll be as right as rain,’ Cress answered.

-‘It is true. it was a little jarring.'
-Cress nodded and smiled weakly.
+‘It was a little jarring.'
+Cress nodded and smiled as brightly as she could.

-‘That would be most kind.
-I’m sure Morrison will be in the servants’ hall playing cards as usual.’
+‘That would be kind.'
 Cress was relieved.
-Once the doc left the room she would have a moment to get hold of the hidden folder.
-But, instead, the physician lifted the receiver of the candlestick telephone on Sprocket’s desk.
+Once he left she would get hold of the hidden folder.
+But, instead of leaving the room, Dr Grant lifted the telephone receiver.

 ‘Hello…hello.
 Concierge?
-Yes, Doctor Grant here.
 Would you please ask Lord Cathcart’s driver to bring the car round.
 Thank you.’
-He hung up and sat down again to wait with his patient.
+He hung up and sat down again to wait.

-‘There are old hunters and there are bold hunters,’ said Doctor Grant leaning back on his chair.
+‘There are old hunters and there are bold hunters,’ said Doctor Grant leaning back in his chair.
 ‘But there are no old, bold hunters, eh?’

-There was a low tap at the door and a figure in dove-grey chauffeur’s livery walked in.
-Morrison; tall, reassuring Morrison, thought Cress.
-She would much rather have him here in a crisis, than her undoubtedly furious father.
+There was a low tap at the door and a figure in dove-grey chauffeur’s livery entered.

-‘Morrison; stepping into the breach as usual,’ said Cress as he made a little bow, clicking his heels together.
+‘Morrison; stepping into the breach as usual,’ said Cress as the driver made a little bow.

-With Morrison and Doctor Grant on either side, they guided Cress through the door and into the hallway.
-Cress caught sight of Sprocket talking to the concierge.
-She halted.
+A few moments later, with Morrison and Doctor Grant on either side of her, Cress was guided through the hallway.
+She caught sight of Sprocket talking to the concierge.

 ‘I seem to have left my gloves in the secretary’s room,’ said Cress, realising this was her only chance.

 ‘That is kind of you, Morrison.
 But I think I must also excuse myself for a moment.’